Podcast: Play in new window | Download

 And, if YOU have a reason to start a podcast, check out Cliff’s course… it is top-notch!
 For more information, check out PodcastingAtoZ.com

-In today’s episode, I’m telling thIMG_3798e story about troubleshooting a Precise Flight Pulselite system in an A36 Bonanza.
+In today’s episode, I’m telling the story about troubleshooting a Precise Flight Pulselite system in an A36 Bonanza.
 It was not working when the airplane came in for the annual inspection, and it took some digging to determine what was wrong and fix it.

 It was worth it though… I’m a firm believer in pulsing landing lights, for the increased visibility they provide to other aircraft.